Chat with us, powered by LiveChat 5 Must-use Tips on How to Reject a Job Applicant

 5. Maintain future communication

-A candidate might not be right for the current position, but it doesn’t mean they are off limits for future job openings.
-Store their information in your ATS software for recruitment agencies and reach out to them if you think they’re a good fit for a future job.
+While a candidate may not be an ideal match for the current position, it doesn’t automatically disqualify them from consideration for future job openings.
+Save their details in your ATS software for recruitment agencies and consider reaching out if their skills align with a future opportunity.

 More Articles of Interest